sVedantWork/ComputerVisionBasics/README.md

 * 2] Pull all the required files in the same folder {VolumeHandControl.py & HandTrackingBasics_Module.py}
 * 3] As the distance between the fingers increases the volume increases and vice versa.
 * 4] Play around and have fun :)

+# AI_KEYBOARD_BASIC:
+I've made an AI_Keyboard which uses hand tracking mechanism to track the my fingers to click on the different buttons displayed on the on-screen keyboard in real time.
+I've also implemented a few gesture control mechanisms for backspace and space keys.
+# Instructions for running the program:
+I've created and implemented this program using pycharm professional, this can be done using other IDEs as well.
+* 1] Install OpenCv using instructions: https://docs.opencv.org/4.5.2/d5/de5/tutorial_py_setup_in_windows.html.
+* 2] Pull all the required files in the same folder {HandTrackingBasics_Module.py & AI_Keyboard.py}
+* 3] When the index and middle finger are adjacent to each other, it clicks on the button.
+* 4] When the middle and index fingers are folded such that they are touching the palm it triggers backspace.
+* 5] When little finger and thumb are far apart it triggers space key.
+* 3] Play around with the keyboard and have fun :)